J27avier/EvCharge/README.md

 ## Overview
 The code is divided into these parts
 * `ContractDesign/`: The code and notebooks used to generate and analyze the incentive-compatible V2G contracts.
-* `ElectricityMarkets/`: The preprocessing and analysis for the electricity price dataset.
+* `ElectricityMarkets/`: The analysis for the electricity price dataset at the proper time resolution.
 * `EvGym/`: Here is the environment and the agents
 * `ExpLogs/`
 * `ResultsAnalysis/`